-“Best Available Techniques” means the latest stage of development, and state-of-the-art processes, ] offacilities or of methods of operation that indicate the practical suitability of a particular measure for the prevention, reduction and control of pollution and the protection of the Marine Environment from the harmful effects of Exploitation activities, taking into account the guidance set out in the applicable Guidelines]
+“Best Available Techniques” means the [latest stage of development, and state-of-the-art [the most appropriate] processes], [within reasonable technical and economic constraints, [] facilities or [] methods of operation that indicate the practical suitability of a particular measure for the [avoidance], reduction and control of pollution and the protection of the Marine Environment from the harmful effects of Exploitation activities, taking into account the guidance set out in the applicable [Standards and] Guidelines.]

+Alt.
+1 [“Best Available Techniques” means the most effective and advanced stage in the development of activities and their methods of operation which indicates the practical suitability of particular techniques for providing the basis for emission limit values and other permit conditions designed to prevent and, where that is not practicable, to reduce emissions and the impact on the environment as a whole:

 (a) ‘techniques’ includes both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned;

 (b) ‘available techniques’ means those developed on a scale which allows implementation in the relevant industrial sector, under economically and technically viable conditions, taking into consideration the costs and advantages, whether or not the techniques are used or produced inside the Member State in question, as long as they are reasonably accessible to the operator.

 (c) ‘best’ means most effective in achieving a high general level of protection of the environment as a whole;]

+Alt 2. [“Best Available Techniques” means the most appropriate processes, within reasonable technical and economic constraints, facilities or methods of operation that indicate the practical suitability of a particular measure for the prevention, reduction and control of pollution and the protection of the Marine Environment from the harmful effects of Exploitation activities, taking into account the guidance set out in the applicable Guidelines.]

-“Best Environmental Practices” means the application of the most appropriate combination of environmental control measures and strategies, that will change with time in the light of improved knowledge, understanding or technology, taking into account the [guidance set out in the] applicable Guidelines .
+“Best Environmental Practices” means the application of the most appropriate combination of environmental control measures and strategies, [based on the Best Available Scientific Information and Best Available Technology which] [that] will change with time in the light of improved knowledge, understanding or technology, [as well as the incorporation of the relevant traditional knowledge of Indigenous Peoples and local communities] taking into account the [guidance set out in the] applicable [Standards and] Guidelines [including traditional knowledge and international best practices].

-“Best Archaeological Practices” means (as defined by the 2001 UNESCO Convention) those practices designed to: encourage responsible and non-intrusive public access to underwater cultural heritage in accordance with Articles 2.5 and 2.10 of the Convention; increase public awareness, recognition and protection of heritage; promote the Convention and the establishment of national legal frameworks for protection; support scientific research in accordance with the Convention and the Rules concerning activities directed at underwater cultural heritage annexed to it, and capacity building in this regard; and promote the appropriate conservation of heritage.“Cumulative Environmental Effect”
+.]

+“Cumulative Environmental Effect” [means any consequences in the Marine Environment arising over time from the conduct of Exploitation activities or in combination with other stressors and activities in the same area, including those not regulated by the Authority.]

+[[“Damage to the Marine Environment” means […]

+[“Depleted, Threatened or Endangered Species” means […]

+[[“Ecological Balance of the Marine Environment” means the equilibrium between, and harmonious coexistence of, organisms and their environment.]

+[“Ecosystem Approach” means a comprehensive, integrated approach to the management of human activities based on the Best Available Scientific [Information ]that accounts for marine ecosystems and their dynamics, in order to achieve ecosystems’ conservation and sustainable use of, and the avoidance of interference with, the ecological balance of the marine environment.]

+[“Effective Protection” means […]

-“Environmental Effect” means any consequences in the Marine Environment, arising from the conduct of Exploitation activities, positive, , direct, indirect, temporary or permanent, or umulative effect arising over time or in combination with other stressors and activities in the same area, including those not regulated by the Authority.
+“Environmental Effect” means any [material] consequences in the Marine Environment, [,] arising from the conduct of Exploitation activities, [whether][being] positive, [negative], direct, indirect, temporary or permanent, or [c]Cumulative environmental effect arising over time or in combination with other effects or impacts stressors and activities in the same area, including those not regulated by the Authority.

+[Alt 1.
+“Environmental Effect” means any material consequences in the Marine Environment arising from the conduct of Exploitation activities, whether positive, negative, direct, indirect, cumulative, temporary or permanent.]

+[“Environmental Impact” means […][changes (physical and or chemical) to the environment resulting from Exploitation activities.]